Subqueries

 "CompanyX" |

-If we recall the graph visualisation from the start of this guide, Ryan is the only other person who works for a company whose name starts with "Company".
+If you recall the graph visualisation from the start of this guide, Ryan is the only other person who works for a company which name starts with 'Company'.

 He’s been filtered out in this query because the only Technology

-that he likes is Python, and there aren’t 3 people who like Python.
+that he likes is Python, and there aren’t three other people who like Python.

 Result returning subqueries

-So far we’ve learnt how to use subqueries to filter out results, but this doesn’t fully show case their power.
-We can also use subqueries to return results as well.
+So far you have learnt how to use subqueries to filter out results, but this doesn’t fully show their power.
+You can also use subqueries to return results as well.

-Let’s say we want to write a query that finds people who like Java or have more than one friend.
+Let’s say you want to write a query that finds people who like Java or have more than one friend.

 MATCH (p:Person)-[:LIKES]->(:Technology {type: "Java"})